GuillaumeDesforges/imgsrch/README.md

     * `mkdir build && cd build`
 3. Build
     * `cmake .. && make`
+    * Build the doc : `make doc`
 4. Test
     * `./clustering` should print a kmeans and kmeanstree 2D test
     * `./img img_test` should show a picture, press a key and it will show picture with SIFT keypoints, press key again to quit
     * `./index` should try to look for pictures in ../database/ and load its images, then train a kmeanstree based on the descriptors of the images, and finally compare images descriptors ressemblance with one of the image.
+    * `./serialize` should train a KMeans, serialize its means, deserialize into another KMeans